 • Pause to let the icon revert to normal.

 • Press ALT-A again to switch back to the tab you initially started on.

 ➤ To pick a recent tab from the MRU list:

-alt-A lets you navigate to even older tabs, though the timing can be a little tricky.
+ALT-A lets you navigate to even older tabs, though the timing can sometimes be finicky.

 ★ Close and reopen tabs